-In Scotland, we operate 347 stations and 95% of train services in Scotland.
+ScotRail operate 357 stations and 95% of train services in Scotland.
+However, please note that two of the stations we operate from; Edinburgh Waverley and Glasgow Central are Network Rail Managed Stations.
+ScotRail and Network Rail work closely together in Scotland under the 'ScotRail Alliance' and will seek to ensure that assistance is provided in a consistent fashion to our customers at all stations.
+Prestwick International Airport station is owned and operated by Glasgow Prestwick Airport Ltd on behalf of the Scottish Government.
 Scotland's network presents particular accessibility challenges and as a result, we want to work closely with all stakeholders to maximise opportunities to make improvements.
-We aim to develop plans to address these challenges and consult with disabled groups and other stakeholders so that we invest in areas where the most benefit will be achieved.
+We aim to develop plans to address these challenges and consult with disabled people organisations and other stakeholders so that we invest in areas where the most benefit will be achieved.